Michael Bublé is singing about Christmas sweaters now - Local News 8

 “The family is doing great,” he says, “I am so lucky to have such an amazing and loving wife, she is truly my better half.
 We can’t wait to be together to celebrate the holidays with our kids.”

-He also plans on getting through the next few weeks by focusing on bringing his fans what they want, which includes more Christmas music and a special bubbly water in the theme of Bublé.
+He also plans on getting through the next few weeks by focusing on bringing his fans what they want, which includes more Christmas music.

 “I love bringing a little something new every holiday season,” he says.